higlass/higlass/PULL_REQUEST_TEMPLATE.md

 - [ ] Unit tests added or updated
 - [ ] Documentation added or updated
 - [ ] Example added or updated
+- [ ] Update schema.json if there are structural changes
 - [ ] Screenshot for visual changes (e.g. new tracks)
 - [ ] Updated CHANGELOG.md